 Tired of family vacations that aren’t enjoyed by the whole fam?
 Well, we’ve been traveling all over the Southern U.S. for my travel writing work and we’ve learned the best things to do and what to avoid when visiting new places.
 Today I’m sharing how families can enjoy those cool vacation spots EVERY.
 SINGLE.
 TIME.
 Don’t miss the cute infographic I made just for you!

 How to enjoy the cool vacation spots always

 Above all, have fun, it’s called vacation for a reason!
-Here are just six important things you must do no matter what cool vacation spots you choose to visit:
+Here are just five important things you must do no matter what cool vacation spots you choose to visit:

 Check out The How-to Guru travel guides

 OK, I may not have a travel guide for every cool vacation spot in the South YET but I’m on a mission to visit them all and report the scoop back to you!
 We’ve been to a lot so check here first!!!
 I’ve got road trip ideas, tips for an all-inclusive Florida Coast spot, the perfect family getaway, and last minute travel solutions.
 You’ll find tourist attractions, the best drive through Christmas lights, the best pumpkin patches, the fascinating Jekyll resort hotel, and more.